Australasian Sleep Association (ASA)

 - Be the recognised Voice of sleep expertise

-- Advocate for the professional interests of members
+- Advocate for the professional development of members

-- Inform members and the public on sleep health & sleep science
+- Keep members and the community Informed about all matters relating to sleep health and sleep science

 - Provide Services to members